kaisdukes/health-tracker/docs/2023-workout-log.md

 ## Diet progress

 At the start of January I was 80 kg at 22% body fat.
 After a month, I'm now down to 76 kg at 20% body fat, a significant achievement.
-I've lost around a kilo a week, which is probably close to the upper limit for what is generally considered to be safe weight loss.
+I lost around a kilo a week, which is probably close to the upper limit for what is generally considered to be safe weight loss.
 However, unfortunately, my original thoughts that I would lose fat and retain lean mass while dieting appear to have been wishful thinking.
 The current weight loss is around 60% fat and 40% lean mass.
 I originally thought if I don't lose lean mass and only burn fat, I would get down to around 70-72 kg to hit my dieting goal of 12% body fat.
 It now looks like around 63-64 kg is a more realistic bodyweight for the 12% body fat goal if trends continue.

+However, on the plus side, I look more muscular, more toned and I'm slightly stronger compared to a month ago.

 ## Weight progression